Choosing a suitable software development methodology can be challenging.

 Suboptimization is a big issue in software development.
 There are two vicious cycles into which Lean development teams tend to fall because of suboptimization.

-Lean vs. Agile: Key differences
+Lean vs. Agile: Key Differences

 Let’s take a look.